-Figure 1: Scope of KDC-projects (concept life cycle model, European Operational Concept Validation Methodology, E-OCVM)
+Figure 1: Scope of KDC-projects

 For each KDC subject a Technology Readiness Level (TRL) and a E-OCVM CLM phase has been determined.
 The TRLs are a systematic metric/measurement system that supports assessments of the maturity of a particular technology and the consistent comparison of maturity between different types of technology.
 The TRL scale varies from TRL 1 to TRL 9.
 A more detailed description of the TRLs may be retrieved in Appendix A.